fraxflax/nw-watchdog/README.md

   (Do not try to "repair" the connection", just monitor it.)

 * __--no-continuous-topology-detect | -T__<br>
-  Normaly the topology (resolving the ip address of the <ins>TARGET</ins>, detecting which source interface to use and the ip address of the nexthop towards the <ins>TARGET</ins>) is detected at startup and continuously monitored for changes.
+  Normaly the topology (resolving the ip address of the <ins>TARGET</ins>, detecting which source interface to use and the ip address of the NEXTHOP towards the <ins>TARGET</ins>) is detected at startup and continuously monitored for changes.

-	`--no-continuous-topology-detect` disables the topology detection for as long as the <ins>TARGET</ins> replies (or in combination with `--no-ping-target` for as long as the nexthop is reachable).
+	`--no-continuous-topology-detect` disables the topology detection for as long as the <ins>TARGET</ins> replies (or in combination with `--no-ping-target` for as long as the NEXTHOP is reachable).
 The topology will only be detected at startup and if the <INS>TARGET</INS> does not reply or if the NEXTHOP cannot be reached, meaning that routing changes making the <INS>TARGET</INS> or NEXTHOP unreachable will not be detected as long as the <INS>TARGET</INS> / NEXTHOP can be reached using the old topology.

 	`--force-interface` implies `--no-continuous-topology-detect`.